top of page

 7. Have Patience (With Yourself, Too!)

 It’s normal for sleep to be a bit rocky as kids adjust to the time change.
 Give it a week or so, and trust the process.
-Consistency is your friend here—hold steady, and if there’s a rough night, don’t stress!
-Aim for calm responses and consistent habits to help everyone get back on track.
+Stick with your usual routines, and don’t worry if there’s a rough night.
+Keep your responses calm and predictable to help everyone get back on track.

 Comments